aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsm-to-json/_index.md

 ---
-title: Convert XLSM to JSON via Python
+title: Convert XLSM to JSON Python via Python
-description: Convert XLSM to JSON online for free.
-Convert XLSM to JSON.
-Convert XLSM to Word, Excel, PPTX, PDF, JPG, HTML, ODS, BMP, PNG, SVG, XPS and more.
+description: Free Online XLSM Converter.
+Convert XLSM to JSON Online for Free.
+Convert XLSM to JSON in Python code.
+Convert XLSM to JSON using Python.
 keywords: Convert XLSM, XLSM Converter, XLSM to PDF, XLSM to Word, XLSM to PPT, XLSM to Image
 ---